-|Destinasjoner :||Austria - Germany|
+|Destinasjoner :||Austria - Tyskland|

 |Aktivitets nivå :||Aktivitetsferie - Individuelle reiser - Kultur & Tema reiser (standard) - Sykkelturer|

-Start at your hotel in Passau.
+Start at your hotel in Passau, the city of three rivers.
 If you arrive with time to explore be sure to visit the well-known cathedral; housing the world's biggest church organ.
-In the evening receive your bikes and a personal welcome briefing.
+In the evening receive your bikes and a personal welcome briefing. **

-Leave Passau, the city of three rivers, and cycle from Germany into Austria amidst one of the most significant river landscapes of Central Europe.
+Leave Passau, and cycle from Germany into Austria amidst one of the most significant river landscapes of Central Europe.
 The trail runs beside densely wooded slopes and ravine forest passing the only Trappist monastery in Austria at Engelhartszell before continuing to the famous Schlögener Loop.
 Here the Danube does a U-turn around a granite mountain before changing the direction of its flow twice, providing spectacular views from the surrounding hills.
+Cycle approx. 40km

 The valley narrows as it continues downstream and has a wilder appearance passing the beautiful castle of Ottensheim, also one of the oldest places in Austria.
 A day of river crossing and cycling along country lanes, entering the fertile plains of the grand Eferdinger basin before reaching the historic Cistercian Abbey at Wilhering.
 The trail continues to Linz, where the central Hauptplatz is a good place to start exploring the old town.
+Cycle approx. 50km

 Historically Grein marked the beginning of the river's most treacherous stretch, often feared by sailors.
 The cycling is through the fascinating landscape of tall and densely wooded rock formations on both sides of the Danube.
 The journey takes you through quiet riverside towns, with numerous examples of castles that were positioned to exert power over the area, collecting tolls from those following its path.
-Your journey will end as one of the most striking edifices on this whole route comes into sight, the Benedictine Abbey at Melk - stunning both inside and out, you can't miss it!
+Your journey will end as one of the most striking edifices on this whole route comes into sight, the Benedictine abbey at Melk - stunning both inside and out, you can't miss it!
 Cycle approx. 50km

 This morning you ride through the magnificent Wachau terraced vineyards, which give this area its distinct and beautiful appearance.
 It is one of Austria's best known wine growing regions, with centuries old tradition of wine production.
 The route winds between the pretty villages of Spitz, Weisenkirchen and Durnstein; castles continue to dot the landscape.
 In Durnstein you will find another spectacular monastry and also the ruins of a castle where King Richard the Lionheart was held for ransom.
 All along the route there are opportunities to experience Austian hospitality in small taverns offering local food and drink.
 Finish your journey in the 1000 year old town of Krems and enjoy a wine tasting to showcase some of the delightful local produce!
+Cycle approx. 40km

 Ved skriftlig aksept av vårt tilbud bekrefter du/dere at våre betingelser er både lest og forstått og at evt kansellerings gebyrer kan tilkomme ved en evt. avbestilling av reisen.